dustinwicker/dustinwicker.github.io/_posts/2020-06-04-heart-disease-detection.md

 | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | :------: | :----: | :-------: | :-----------: | :-------------: |
 | **Support Vector Machine Classifier Four**                                                                                                                      | **0.804**    | **0.774**  | **0.837**     | **252**           | **40**             |

- (Put overall summary of model results)
- (Put usefulness up here as well)
+ (Put usefulness up here as well in bullets)

 Code snippets will be provided for each section outlined in the [Project Overview](#project-overview) at the bottom of this page.
-If you would like to view the entire code script, please click this [link](https://github.com/dustinwicker/Heart-Disease-Detection/blob/master/heart_disease_code.py).
+If you would like to view the entire code script, please visit this [link](https://github.com/dustinwicker/Heart-Disease-Detection/blob/master/heart_disease_code.py).

 # Project Overview
 ## i.
 [Data Ingestion](#data-ingestion)